DataDog/integrations-core/linkerd/README.md

 ## Setup

-This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+This OpenMetrics-based integration has a latest mode (enabled by setting `openmetrics_endpoint` to point to the target endpoint) and a legacy mode (enabled by setting `prometheus_url` instead).
 To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][16].

 Metrics marked as `[OpenMetrics V1]` or `[OpenMetrics V2]` are only available using the corresponding mode of the Linkerd integration.
 Metrics not marked are collected by all modes.